LukasPietzschmann/tex-classes/README.md

 This is my little (and hopefully growing) collection of TeX classes I use.

+# General Infos
+- You also need `colors.sty` in the same directory as the `.cls` file

 # article
 This class is based on koma-scrips scrartcl.
 I mainly used it for my bachelors thesis so it's kinda tailored to this.
 ### Options